Migration to Nature

 We were there to work on the Andrasicks’ Openlands Management Plan and provide guidance on their ecological management property.
 Ginger was wearing a lightweight hat, gloves and sturdy clothing while holding a paper bag full of thistles, the catch of the day!
 Jim was working their push mower, removing weeds and reducing fuel loads around their home.
 It was hard work on a hot day.
 The couple have been actively managing their property and we could tell.
 From my first visit to their place last year to today it is a completely different game.
 The reduction of their weed population (mainly Italian thistle) is obvious and their hunger for ecological improvement is palpable.

 Ginger and Jim’s love of nature goes back to their early childhood.
-While growing up in New Mexico, Ginger joined the Girl Scouts, while Jim joined the Boy Scouts on the other side of the county in New Jersey.
+While growing up in New Mexico, Ginger joined the Girl Scouts, while Jim joined the Boy Scouts on the other side of the country in New Jersey.
 Collecting badges and spending time in nature nurtured their appreciation for the natural world that ultimately lead this Girl and Boy Scout to seek out the tranquility and remoteness of the Santa Lucia Mountains.

 They are probably one of the full-time residents with the longest commutes from the Gatehouse, but this is not by accident.
 The top of Long Ridge Trail sits atop the marine layer, offering more sunny warm days than lower elevation areas in The Preserve, and its remote location provides endless dark sky to the south.
 Ginger, an avid gardener, and Jim, an amateur astronomer, found in their home the place to let their passion take place; prime weather for growing vegetables and night’s without light pollution offering glorious darkness to explore the remoteness of the universe without leaving home.